dyhes/zulip/docs/production/video-calls.md

 1. Create an app with the **OAuth** type.

-   - Choose an app name such as "ExampleCorp Zulip".
+   - Choose an app name such as "ExampleCorp Aloha".
    - Select **User-managed app**.
    - Disable the option to publish the app on the Marketplace.
    - Click **Create**.